xrubio/evolvingPlanet/README.md

-simulplay
+Evolving Planet
 =========

-Code for the simulplay project
+Code for the Evolving Planet, the first project of Murphy's Toast Studios.